I made SO MANY mistakes in my first year of homeschooling.

 Language Arts: Writing With Ease

-This is a very gentle introduction to language arts and my daughter is loving it!
+This is a very gentle introduction to the basic skills of language arts that is perfect for young children!

-Writing With Ease offers short and focused lessons, so they usually take about 10 minutes or less.
+Writing With Ease offers short and focused lesson plans, so they usually take about 10 minutes or less.

-Every week a new piece of classic literature (Little House in the Big Woods, The Advetures of Pinnochio, etc.) is introduced with a short exerpt.
+Every week a new piece of classic literature (Little House in the Big Woods, The Adventures of Pinnochio, etc.) is introduced with a short excerpt.
 My daughter is asked to copy one sentence from the story onto a worksheet and we focus on one aspect of writing (capitalization, abbreviations, punctuation, proper nouns, etc.).

-Other days include oral lessons that focus on answering questions in complete sentences, so the student will learn to write in complete sentences.
+Other days include oral lessons that focus on answering questions in a complete sentence, so the student will learn to write in complete sentences.
 Another benefit of these lessons is increased listening comprehension.

 The curriculum builds on itself and includes review lessons to keep skills sharp.